 The pledges – the first from the Middle East region – use innovative financing approaches to help transform education in lower-income countries.

-The announcement was made at the Middle East launch of GPE’s Case for Investment, which calls on global leaders to pledge at least $5 billion towards education in 90 lower-income countries and territories.
+The announcement was made at the Middle East launch of GPE’s Case for Investment, which calls on global leaders to pledge at least $5 billion over five years towards education in 90 lower-income countries and territories.
 COVID-19 has hit vulnerable children in these countries especially hard, creating the biggest education emergency in recent history.

 With a $2.5 million pledge, Dubai Cares has doubled its previous contributions to GPE in 2014 and 2018.
 Dubai Cares was the first foundation to ever contribute funding to GPE.
 Now, as the first foundation to pledge to GPE’s current 2021-25 financing campaign, Dubai Cares has reinforced its commitment to improving the future of vulnerable children and youth around the world by helping provide access to quality education.